codatio/codat-docs/docs/get-started/first-steps.md

 :::info Want to view data even faster? 🚀

-Your free account comes equipped with a demo company.
+Your free account comes equipped with an example company.
 Navigate to **Companies** in the <a href="https://app.codat.io/companies?userflow=41dae845-29a6-4dd9-b886-4cb6c3464b1d" target="_blank">Codat Portal</a> and click the demo company to examine data relevant for your use case.

 :::